List of Subjects

 Intermediate Level

-Intermediate Level covers music theory, focusing on harmony and counterpoint, along with music history and analysis of three works by Baroque and late-Romantic composers.
-It emphasises the Baroque, Classical, and Romantic periods of Western music, offering an overview, and helps students prepare a short performance or an original composition.
+The Intermediate Level course covers music theory, focusing on harmony and counterpoint, along with music history and analysis of three works by Baroque and late-Romantic composers.
+It emphasises the Baroque, Classical, and Romantic periods of Western music, offering an overview and helps students prepare a short performance or an original composition.

 Special Considerations

-Physical Education (PE) serves as a useful bridge from basic knowledge of how the body responds to physical exercise to a more detailed and focused understanding of the human body.
-PE facilitates the development of motor skills, enhances motivation and provides mental and emotional challenges through interactive activities, practical fitness assessments and assignments.
+Physical Education (PE) bridges the gap between basic knowledge of how the body responds to physical exercise and a deeper understanding of the human body.
+PE facilitates the development of motor skills, enhances motivation, and provides mental and emotional challenges through interactive activities, practical fitness assessments and assignments.

 Intermediate Level

-Theatre and Performance as a subject investigates theatrical events as community phenomena, analysing how groups express themselves through performance.
+Theatre and Performance as a subject investigates theatrical events as social and community phenomena, analysing how communities and groups express themselves through performance.
 By studying the structures, motives, and outcomes of these events, students will be encouraged to examine the performative aspects of social behaviour whilst developing a more critical perspective.

 Advanced Level

-At Advanced Level, the subject seamlessly integrates theoretical knowledge with practical application through weekly lectures, workshops, and tutorials.
-Students will be encouraged to analyse historical practitioners, theories, and three core play-texts, thereby understanding the transition from text to stage.
-By evaluating live performances and participating in collective performer training, students will acquire the skills necessary to develop compelling solo and ensemble productions.
-Furthermore, students will be motivated to document their individual and/or group performance progress in a Logbook.
+At Advanced Level, the subject integrates theoretical knowledge with practical application through weekly lectures, workshops, and tutorials.
+Students are encouraged to analyse historical practitioners, theories, and three core play-texts, helping them understand the transition from text to stage.
+By evaluating live performances and participating in collective performer training, students acquire the skills necessary to develop compelling solo and ensemble productions.
+Furthermore, students are encouraged to document their individual and/or group performance progress in a logbook.

 Intermediate Level

-At this level, Theatre and Performance bridges the gap between creative expression and academic inquiry through weekly lectures, workshops and hands-on activities.
-Students will examine the history, practitioners, and theories of theatre while honing their ability to critically assess professional productions.
-By developing technical skills for group performances and documenting their progress in a Logbook, students will understand the fundamental principles of theatrical development and reflective practice.
+At this level, Theatre and Performance bridges the gap between creative expression and academic inquiry through weekly lectures, workshops, and hands-on activities.
+Students examine the history, practitioners, and theories of theatre while honing their ability to critically assess professional productions.
+By developing technical skills for group performances and documenting their progress in a logbook, students understand the fundamental principles of theatrical development and reflective practice.

 Special Considerations

-Systems of Knowledge (SOK) offers students a structured opportunity to think critically, challenge assumptions, and engage thoughtfully with the values that shape the civic, cultural, and historical frameworks.
-As an interdisciplinary subject, Systems of Knowledge promotes a broad and integrated body of knowledge with the aim to encourage learners to explore diverse academic fields, and question dominant narratives thereby developing an informed understanding of the world around us.
+Systems of Knowledge (SOK) offers students a structured opportunity to think critically, challenge assumptions, and engage thoughtfully with the values that shape the civic, cultural, and historical frameworks of society.
+As an interdisciplinary subject, Systems of Knowledge promotes a broad and integrated body of knowledge with the aim of encouraging learners to explore diverse academic fields, question dominant narratives, and develop an informed understanding of the world around us.

 Intermediate Level